asherp/nostr-mail/README.md

 ## TOTP

 We may use a different key for each message by concatonating the shared secret with a time stamp and hashing the result.
-This is known as a [time-based on-time password](https://en.wikipedia.org/wiki/Time-based_one-time_password) (TOTP) and is familiar to anyone who has used [google authenticator](https://googleauthenticator.net/).
+This is known as a [time-based on-time password](https://en.wikipedia.org/wiki/Time-based_one-time_password) (TOTP) and should already be familiar to anyone who has used [google authenticator](https://googleauthenticator.net/).
 The time used would be the time the email was sent.
 The epoch needs to be large enough for the mail servers to route the message.

 It might also help to use the latest block hash as the time stamp.